How to Make a 3D Animation Video in 12 Easy Steps

 The immediate question that follows this urge is — “How?”

-We're here to ignite that creative spark within you and get you all the information you need to get started his guide on how to make a 3D animation video in just 12 easy steps.
+We're here to ignite that creative spark within you and get you all the information you need to get started with this guide on how to make a 3D animation video in just 12 easy steps.

 So, buckle up, and let’s get to it!